terhechte/appventure/posts/2015-06-17-swift-method-overloading-by-protocol.md

 swift_version = "5.0"
 ---

 In this article I wanted to delve into a nice generic abstraction in Swift.
-First a bit of background:
+It resolves around method overloading, so we will start with a small introduction into general method overloading in Swift.

 # Method Overloading in Swift